Jannet Hopewell Leadership Academy Project

 This sort of mentality in the 21st Century is damaging to young girls and teenagers.
 It is a great shame but it does need not remain so.

-Hence, we at JHM having done our research and due diligence over the years, we have carefully devised a plan to start a PRECIOUS ACADEMY FOR GIRLS, starting first in Kenya and then in India where we have ongoing ministry work, contacts, connections and have established relationshps on the ground for many, many years and with our reliable staff and trusted partners on the ground.
+Hence, we at JHM having done our research and due diligence over the years, we have carefully devised a plan to start a Jannet Hopewell Leadreship Academy for girls, starting first in Kenya and then in India where we have ongoing ministry work, contacts, connections and have established relationshps on the ground for many, many years and with our reliable staff and trusted partners on the ground.

 HERE ARE SOME NOTEWORTHY FACTS:

 - AFRICA: It is estimated that one in four children with disabilities do not attend school.
 Some families neglect children with disabilities or overprotect them to the point they do not enroll them in school; some children with disabilities leave school early because their needs are not taken into account.

 - INDIA: India is a patriarchal society and men's success is paramount to women's.
 Women are usually supplementary to men, and their traditional roles are house-keeping and child-rearing.
 This being the goal of the society, women's education is seen as pointless, seeing that they will be married off and their roles in marriage are fixed.